New York's $6.5 Billion Stealthcare Tax

 ❌ Penalties on Benefit-Providing Employers

-✅ Broad-based tax on business corporations
+✅ Surcharge on business corporations

-✅ Tax on insurance corporations
+✅ Surcharge on insurance corporations

-✅ Tax on pass-through entities
+✅ Surcharge on pass-through entities

 ✅ Exemptions for small businesses (<50 employees)